Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 A California tax preparer bond, or CTEC bond, costs $55 for two years of coverage, $70 for three years of coverage, and $80 for four years of coverage.
 These bonds are issued instantly online with no credit check required, meaning all applicants are pre-approved at the same cost.

-How to get a California tax preparer bond
+How do I purchase a tax preparer surety bond in California?

 To get a tax preparer bond, select the term length you would like and provide your name and address to buy your bond securely online in minutes.
-Once your payment is received, your official bond documents will be sent to you electronically.
+Once your payment is received, your official bond documents will be delivered to your email.